Safeeq-Fazil/TSA_EXP1/README.md

 # AIM:
-To Develop a python program to Plot a time series data (population/ market price of a commodity /temperature.
+To Develop a python program to Plot a time series data of vegetable price.

 # ALGORITHM:
 1. Import the required packages like pandas and matplot
 2. Read the dataset using the pandas